 - Meet and maintain Satisfactory Academic Progress standards set by SCC

-- Does not owe money on a federal student grant
+- Do not owe money on a federal student grant

 - Meet federal eligibility requirements regarding drug-related convictions